Ecological Flora of the Central Chilterns

 Book VI - Rushes, sedges and grasses

-This comprehensive and innovative publication is offered free of charge in 48 discrete sections (including two indices) which are available here for download.
+This comprehensive and innovative publication is offered free of charge in 48 discrete sections (including indices) which are available here for download.

 This groundbreaking work records every plant that has ever been recorded in a typical 100-hectare area of the mid-Chilterns that includes Great Missenden, Hampden, Hughenden, Kingshill, Prestwood and Speen, plus others that may be seen in neighbouring parts of the Chilterns.
 It is the closest to a complete Flora of the Chilterns currently available.